chuangao/SMARTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-SMARTS is a tool to assign pseudo-switching time to patients who initiate a treatment and stay on the the treatment (continuers), in comparison to patients who initiate a treatment and switch to another treatment (switchers).
-The assigned pseudo-switching time is used in later analysis for reduce bias caused by time varying confounding.
+SMARTS is a tool for assigning pseudo-switching time to patients who initiate a treatment and stay on the same treatment (continuers), in comparison to patients who initiate a treatment and switch to another treatment (switchers).
+The assigned pseudo-switching time is later used in analysis to reduce bias caused by time varying confounding.

 ## Install using devtools